Olacgk/alx-low_level_programming/0x02-functions_nested_loops/README.md

 6. a function that computes the absolute value of an integer
 7. a function that prints the last digit of a number
 8. a function that prints every minute of the day of jack Bauer
 9. a function that prints the 9 times table
+10. a function that adds two integers